coffutt/node-mock-console/README.md

 # mock-console

-**TODO Clean up code, functions, absolute move cursor function and tests.**

 Node module for mocking the process.stdout variable to test program console output.
+This is still a prototype and any integration should be carefully tested.

 ## Getting Started
 Install the module with: `npm install mock-console`